Responsible Sourcing: Understanding the Challenges

 While we still rely on coal, our main task is to live up to our responsibility for the fuel we procure.
 This means working with other key players in the industry to foster improvements along the coal supply chain.
 An important part of this is to understand the specific country-related challenges.

 It’s important for us to take responsibility for coal and other commodities we trade.
 We work closely together with governments, the Dutch embassies in the countries we source coal from, and a broader range of different stakeholders.
 In doing so, we’re trying to build a strong multi-stakeholder network that’s committed to tackling the challenges in producer countries.
-Our most important approach is to engage with Bettercoal and also to listen to the concerns of NGOs.
+Our most important approach is to engage with Bettercoal and also to listen to the concerns of NGOs such as ActionAid.

 Two perspectives on coal